 To help ensure safe sleep, purchase a baby crib or bassinet, a firm mattress, and fitted crib sheets.
 Swaddles or sleep sacks can also be a nice-to-have in the beginning.

 “Many parents start with a bassinet for the first few months before transitioning their baby to a crib,” Pearson said.
-“Your baby will be up quite a bit those first few weeks and months, so it’s good to have them close by.”
+“Your baby will be up quite a bit those first few weeks and months, so it’s a good idea to have them close by.”

 Check out these safe sleep practices and the American Academy of Pediatrics' latest guidelines.